juice-shop/pwning-juice-shop/part2/unvalidated-redirects.md

 ### Enforce a redirect to a page you are not supposed to redirect to

-This challenge is about _redirecting_ to an entirely unallowed different location.
+This challenge is about _redirecting_ to an entirely disallowed different location.

 * You can find several places where redirects happen in the OWASP Juice Shop